ow2-proactive/catalog-client/docs/BucketControllerApi.md

 BucketControllerApi apiInstance = new BucketControllerApi();
-String name = "name_example"; // String | name
 String sessionID = "sessionID_example"; // String | sessionID
+String name = "name_example"; // String | The unique bucketName of the Bucket. /n The bucket bucketName can be between 3 and 63 characters long, and can contain only lower-case characters, numbers, and dashes. /nA bucket bucketName must start with a lowercase letter and cannot terminate with a dash
-String owner = "GROUP:public-objects"; // String | The name of the user that will own the Bucket try {
+String owner = "GROUP:public-objects"; // String | The bucketName of the user that will own the Bucket try {
-    BucketMetadata result = apiInstance.createUsingPOST(name, sessionID, owner);
+    BucketMetadata result = apiInstance.createUsingPOST(sessionID, name, owner);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling BucketControllerApi#createUsingPOST");